ikem-krueger/ikem-krueger.github.io/_drafts/2024-02-27-how-to-contribute-to-xfce-as-a-developer.md

 1. Go to GitLab and fork a repo
 2. Clone the repo to your local machine
 3. Push your changes to GitLab
-4. On GitLab make a merge request
+4. Go to GitLab and the repo and make a merge request

 ## Links